 What we do

 NHS Providers is led by our members.
-We have an active board of 20 chairs and chief executives, elected by member trusts, representing over 90 per cent of all foundation trusts and trusts in England.
+We have an active board of 20 chairs and chief executives, elected by member trusts, with all trusts and foundation trusts in England in voluntary membership.

 Our strategic objectives span the key focus areas of influence, voice and support, provided by a professional organisation.
 Through these we: